py-pdf/fpdf2/docs/Templates.md

     * _optional_
     * default: 0.0 - no rotation

-Fields that are not relevant to a specific element type will be ignored there, but if not left empty in a CSV file, they must still adhere to the specified data type.
+Fields that are not relevant to a specific element type will be ignored there, but if not left empty, they must still adhere to the specified data type (in dicts, string fields may be None).

 # How to create a template #